 Take an early peek out your window.
 Fjord cliffs reach skyward.
 Floating ice.
 And deep u-shaped valleys.
 There’s no abracadabra here.
 Mother Nature’s magic is real.
 Cruise past harbor seals and their pups lounging on chunks of ice.
 At the end of Endicott, the blue face of Dawes Glacier is stories high.
 Will it calve?
-Listen for a crack and unmistakable white thunder.
-The name Fords Terror originated from a trick of the tides on an early mariner.
-And tides permitting, your skiff driver knows its character and guides you along.
+Listen for a crack of unmistakable white thunder.
+The name Ford's Terror originated from a trick of the tides on an early mariner.
+Your skiff driver knows its character and, tides permitting, guides you along.
 It’s a mashup of towering walls, temperamental currents, and the Coastal Mountains.
 So many waterfalls.
-Mountain goats show off fancy foot work on the cliffs.
-Look for them.
+Look for mountain goats showing off fancy foot work on the cliffs.

 When you come this far, you might as well go all in.
 This is way back backcountry of Alaska's wilderness.
 Glacial landscapes marked by moraines, muskegs, and mud.
 In this playground, it’s all an option today.
 Kayak and skiff in water almost clear as glass.
 The mirror image of fjord walls plays on the surface.
 Hike through the outwash of Baird Glacier.
-Or keep it green tromping through a grassy meadow into the forest.
-Later, pass by the fishing town of Petersburg and wind into the Wrangell Narrows.
-Abundant bright red and green navigation lights guide the way.
-It’s “Christmas Tree Lane”, of course.
+Or keep it green, tromping through a grassy meadow into the forest.
+Later, pass by the fishing town of Petersburg and wind into the Wrangell Narrows where abundant bright red and green navigation lights guide the way—it’s “Christmas Tree Lane,” of course.

 After breakfast this morning, bid adieu to your new pals before you disembark and transfer to the Ketchikan airport.

-Transfers and baggage handling between airport/vessel on embark/disembark days; cabin accommodations and meals aboard the ship; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; snorkeling, stand-up paddle boarding; gear on loan (yoga mats and a limited supply of rubber boots).
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; snorkeling, stand up paddleboarding; gear on loan (yoga mats and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.